jdb/jdb.github.com/concurrent.rst

 Let's provide a quick and naive solution to this problem.
 Here are three handy functions :

 - **urlopen**\ ( url ) returns an html string.
 Makes an http get request to the url passed as a parameter and returns the body of the http response as a string,

-- **parse**\ ( html string ) returns an html tree.
-Makes an http get request to the url passed as a parameter and returns the html content of the response as tree structure,
+- **parse**\ ( html string ) takes an html string as an input and returns a tree structure of html nodes,

 - htmltree.\ **xpath**\ ( pattern ) returns a list of nodes matching the pattern.

-  The ``[0]`` suffix selects the first element of the list.
 The text content of an html node is accessed via the member attribute ``.text``.
-In our context, we will use it to find urls or page title in an html document.
+In our context, we will use it to find urls or title of page in an html document.

 And here is the script which uses them, which features a design
 problem: